 - Up Your Game: “Next Level” Facilitation Tools for your Change Management Toolbox by Cindy Peterson with Macy’s Technology and Janel Wellborn, Peerless Partners – Peterson and Wellbornled the whole room through great facilitation exercises that were fun, inspiring, and active.
 It’s not often that I get to compete at rock, paper, scissors.

 I believe the hot topic for next year will be technology—get people to adopt it and how to integrate it into change management programs.
-I think that we will all be talking more about how critical it is get IMG_5700 IMG_5706 people on board with technology change.
+I think that we will all be talking more about how critical it is bring people on board with technology change.

 Erika Schmidt, Principal, SAPPINGTON

-At SAPPINGTON, I spend my time helping people understand and embrace technology changes so it’s easier for leaders to move companies forward and achieve big ambitions.
-As for the fun stuff about me, I’m a lifelong Seattle resident who grew up in the U-District.
+At SAPPINGTON, I spend my time helping people understand and embrace technology changes so it’s easier for leaders to move companies can move forward and achieve big ambitions.
+As for the fun stuff about me, I’m a lifelong Seattle resident who grew up in the U District.
 I am married with two teenage sons, my favorite place to get away is Walla Walla, and I’m afraid of butterflies (have you seen them up close—yuk).